Reflexive Property: Definition, Equality, and Practice Math Problems

 Table of Contents

 Here, we’ll cover the reflexive property definition, including the meaning of the reflexive property of congruence and the reflexive property of equality.
-We also give you the tools and resources to continually improve your learning with free math worksheets and practice test problems.
+We also provide you with tools and resources to continually improve your learning, including free math worksheets and practice test problems.

-The reflexive property meaning defines how numbers, shapes, lines and angles are related to themselves.
-It is made up of three key statements that relate to these areas.
-At a basic level, reflexive property in math states that any number, shape, line or angle is equal to itself.
+The reflexive property meaning defines how numbers, shapes, lines, and angles are related to themselves.
+It comprises three key statements that relate to these areas.
+At a basic level, the reflexive property in math states that any number, shape, line, or angle is equal to itself.
 The three statements of reflexive properties are:

 • Reflexive property of congruence